 Studies show how multivitamins can enhance workouts and even help athletes.
 This especially holds true if the individual doesn’t have the time to consume 5 to 7 servings of fresh fruits and veggies.

-Vitamins E, C, B6 and B12 enhance the performance of runners as well.
+Vitamins E, C, B6, and B12 enhance the performance of runners as well.
 This means that taking multivitamins can work for athletes, especially those involved in running (as the activity requires antioxidants due to the production of oxidative stress).
+Another important mineral is magnesium, which enhances workouts over a period by boosting bone health.
+Magnesium works in tandem with calcium and prevents osteoporosis.
+Deficiencies of these essential nutrients, along with vitamin K, can often lead to bone issues.
+So, if you are involved in bodybuilding, ensure you have adequate levels of vitamin K (in addition to other nutrients).

 2. Help Treat Diabetes